raeon/parsel/README.md

 ### Flattening

-In a real world scenario, it might occur that you have a grammar defined in such a way that it enforces operator precedence to be interpreted correctly.
+In a real-world scenario, it might occur that you have a grammar defined in such a way that it enforces operator precedence to be interpreted correctly.
 A parse tree produced by such a grammar may look like this:
 ```
             expression
                 |